tgc-in-the-sky/web1.0-back-end/README.md

 # React Three Fiber Physics Demo

-A beautiful 3D physics simulation built with React Three Fiber, featuring interactive spheres that are attracted to a center point with mouse-controlled lighting and post-processing effects.
+A beautiful 3D physics simulation built with React Three Fiber and Next.js, featuring interactive spheres that are attracted to a center point with mouse-controlled lighting and post-processing effects.

 ## 🚀 Features